Caramel Pear Crisp

 Pear Filling:

-- 4 pounds about 8 medium ripe pears, peeled, cored and diced (see note)
+- 4 pounds ripe pears (about 8 medium pears), peeled, cored and diced into 3/4-inch pieces (see note)

 - 3 tablespoons fresh lemon juice